Room AA113, Heritage Hall,

 Thanks to Kristian McInnis, Dave Weber, AnneMarie de Groot (LIT ’93) and Alison Hart (LIT ’94) for sharing their memories of the LIT program over the years.

-The video The Inner Tome at sait.ca/link.
-Filmed in 1974 in SAIT’s Learning Resources Centre (located in the Senator Burns Building), this educational film about accessing library resources offers fascinating glimpses of a library and library technology more than four decades ago.
-SAIT’s library moved to its current location in 2001 and was renamed the Reg Erhardt Library in 2011.
+Video: The Inner Tome was filmed in 1974 in SAIT’s Learning Resources Centre, located in the Senator Burns Building.
+This educational film about accessing library resources offers fascinating glimpses of the library and library technology more than four decades ago.